 Viewers’ devices sometimes automatically take a mono signal and make it stereo.
 Advise them to check their device settings to disable that feature.

 Ground Loop or Noise Floor Hum

 If you're hearing a buzzing noise or a hum, it might be that your audio is experiencing grounding issues.
 The best solution to remove the ground loop is to ground the source of your audio.
 If that’s not easily done, use a ground loop isolator.
 This will cycle your audio signal through a transformer and remove the loop.

 Noise Floor Hum

-Noise Floor Hum occurs when you're gain or volume on the source is so high, that you can audibly hear the lowest frequencies.
-Noise Floor sounds almost like ground loop, but it sounds more like hissing than a hum.
-To remove the Noise Floor Hum, try a hum eliminator or bring our gain back down a little to keep from amplifying the floor noise in your stream.
+Noise floor hum occurs when your gain or volume on the source is so high you can audibly hear the lowest frequencies.
+Noise floor sounds almost like ground loop, but it’s more like a hiss than a hum.
+To get rid of noise floor hum, try a hum eliminator or bring your gain down a little to keep from amplifying the floor noise in your stream.

 If this doesn't solve your issue, feel free to reach out to the BoxCast technical support team at email@example.com or through our chat.